IndigoUnited/js-dejavu/README.md

-Classify, a set of object-oriented tools for Javasacript
+Classify, a set of object-oriented tools for Javascript
 ======================================================

 ---